nod/databag/README.rst

 -------------

 The `DictShield library`_ makes an excellent compliment to creation of models that map and store quite nicely in DictBags.
+A contrib class is included in databag that inherits from dictshield.document.Document and adds some helpers for storing/retrieving DictShield models from DictBags.

 .. _DictShield library : https://github.com/j2labs/dictshield